-Ipsen has a specialist portfolio in niche oncology.
-We have been active in this area since 1986, branching out from a solid base in prostate, neuroendocrine tumors (NETs), bladder, kidney, pancreatic and breast cancers.
-Focusing on these selected oncology diseases, we aim to provide fully integrated patient care, contribute to improved diagnosis and provide treatment options tailored to patient needs along with targeted support services.
+Ipsen has a specialist oncology portfolio in differentiated and innovative therapies in areas of high unmet medical need.
+We have been active in Oncology since 1986, branching out from a solid base in prostate, neuroendocrine tumors (NETs), bladder, kidney, pancreatic and breast cancers.
+Focusing on these selected cancers, we aim to provide fully integrated patient care, contribute to improved diagnosis and provide treatment options tailored to patient needs along with targeted support services.

-- Ipsen is the world’s top 16 biopharmaceutical companies in terms of oncology sales
+Ipsen is the world's top 14 biopharmaceutical company in terms of oncology sales.

-- 62% of our global sales are in oncology reflecting continued Somatuline momentum and an increasing contribution from Cabometyx and Onivyde
+67% of our global sales are in oncology reflecting continued Somatuline momentum and an increasing contribution from Cabometyx and Onivyde.

-- Our portfolio includes medicines for neuroendocrine tumors, renal cell carcinoma, pancreatic cancer, prostate cancer, breast cancer, bladder cancer, carcinoid syndrome and medullary thyroid cancer
+Our portfolio includes medicines for neuroendocrine tumors, renal cell carcinoma, hepatocellular carcinoma, pancreatic cancer, prostate cancer, breast cancer, bladder cancer, carcinoid syndrome and medullary thyroid cancer.

-2017 was a flagship year for our oncology business, with one milestone after another, including regulatory approvals, clinical advancements and new partnerships to acquire highly sought-after assets.
+2017 and 2018 were flagship years for our oncology business, with one milestone after another, including regulatory approvals, clinical advancements and new partnerships to acquire highly sought-after assets.
 This resulted in our oncology business contributing 62% of our sales and achieving 32% growth in 2017.
 This success would not have been possible without an exceptional team.
 Over the past two years, we have strengthened our talent pipeline, recruiting transformational leaders from across the industry and attracting ambitious individuals with significant international launch and entrepreneurial experience.

 Of course, our drugs are the lynchpin of this success story.
 We have a demonstrated excellence in development with a diversified pipeline including early and late-stage assets.
 This means we can maximize the value of our assets in multiple indications and develop a differentiated focus with a fast-to-market strategy, creating biomarker-driven programs.